ysmei97/ysmei97.github.io/_pages/projects.md

 <a name="stochastic-process-and-bo"></a>
-# Stochastic process and Bayesian optimization
+# Stochastic modeling and Bayesian optimization
 About [Bayesian optimization](https://en.wikipedia.org/wiki/Bayesian_optimization)

 <a name="determining-roi-in-discrete-point-data"></a>